overwolf/overwolf.github.io/docs/topics/video-capture.md

 This is the basic usage flow:

 1. **Register to the relevant capture events** for your app.
-   * The [available events](../api/overwolf-streaming#events-reference) are: onStreamingSourceImageChanged, onStopStreaming, onStartStreaming, onStreamingError, onStreamingWarning, onVideoFileSplited, onRecordingEngineStateChanged.
+   * The [available events](../api/overwolf-streaming#events-reference) are: onStreamingSourceImageChanged, onStopStreaming, onStartStreaming, onStreamingError, onStreamingWarning, onVideoFileSplited.

 2. **Get the available stream encoders.**
    * Call [getStreamEncoders()](../api/overwolf-streaming#getstreamencoderscallback) and [getAudioDevices()](../api/overwolf-streaming#getaudiodevicescallback).